lmfit/lmfit-py/doc/confidence.rst

 .. py:module:: confidence

 Since version `0.5`, lmfit is also capable of calculating the confidence intervals directly.
-For most models, it is not necessery: the estimation of the standard error from the estimated covariance matrix is normally quite good.
+For most models, it is not necessary: the estimation of the standard error from the estimated covariance matrix is normally quite good.